 In the event of hazardous or inclement weather or other emergencies, the President of Williamsburg Technical College will announce whether classes will be cancelled, delayed or shortened.
-The decision will be made available to area radio and TV stations.
+The decision will be made available to area media.
 There will also be a recorded message available by calling (843) 355-4110 and delays or closings will be posted on the College's website and the College's Facebook page if conditions allow.
-All students will also receive emails directed to their student.wiltech.edu email accounts.
+All students will also receive emails directed to their student. wiltech.edu email accounts.
 For password assistance for WTC email, contact MIS at 843-355-4173.
-For Webadvisor password assistance, contact MIS or Student Affairs at 843-355-4170.
+For Self-Service password assistance, contact MIS at 843-355-4143.
 Students enrolled in evening classes should listen for information regarding their classes which may be conducted even though day classes may be interrupted for some reason.
 By the same token, students in daytime classes may have classes even though evening classes may be interrupted.